tcuwp/avocado/README.md

 users and sessions tables from [the demo app schema].
 It's ok to have more columns, but you need at least what is shown there.

-With that set, add some modules:
+With that set, include the modules into your classes:

 ```ruby
 class User < ApplicationRecord